w3c/cogai/chunks-and-rules.md

 ```
 count {state start; from ?num1; to ?num2}
    => count {state counting},
-      increment {@module facts; @do recall; number ?num1}
+      increment {@module facts; @do get; number ?num1}
 ```
 The condition matches the goal buffer, as this is the default if you omit the *@module* declaration to name the module.
 It matches a chunk of type *count*, with a *state* property whose value must be *start*.
 The chunk also needs to define the *from* and *to* properties.
 The condition binds their values to the variables *?num1* and *?num2* respectively.
 Variables allow you to copy information from rule conditions to rule actions.

 The rule's first action updates the goal buffer so that the *state* property takes the value *counting*.
 This will allow us to trigger a second rule.
 The second action applies to the *facts* module, and initiates recall of a chunk of type *increment* with a property named *number* with the value given by the *?num1* variable as bound in the condition.
-The recall operation directs the facts module to search its graph for a matching chunk and place it in the facts module buffer.
+The *get* operation directs the facts module to search its graph for a matching chunk and place it in the facts module buffer.
 This also is a stochastic process that selects from amongst the matching chunks according to statistical weights that indicate the chunk's utility based upon previous experience.

 The above rule would work with chunks in the facts graph that indicate the successor to a given number: